NgModules help organize an application into cohesive blocks of functionality.

 ngModel is the selector for the

-NgModel is an Angular directive, the Angular Compiler won't recognize it
+NgModel is an Angular directive, the Angular compiler won't recognize it for the following reasons:

-ContactComponent would not behave like an Angular form because
+ContactComponent wouldn't behave like an Angular form because

-form features such as validation are not yet available.
+form features such as validation aren't yet available.

 Import the FormsModule